 In the Netherlands, healthcare is organized by a regulated insurance market.
 This combination of state and market creates tensions that are explored in this short film, in which psychotherapists reflect on their difficult position in the system.
 Nikkie Buskermolen's Phd research includes the perspective of health insurers and how they navigate in this system; in the current film, however, the focus is specifically on the perspective of the psychotherapist.

 All documentaries are made in collaboration with filmmaker and anthropologist Brechtje Boeke.
-The documentaries are all part of ongoing fieldwork on insurance by Erik Bähre, Irene Moretti, Tim van de Meerendonk and Nikkie Buskermolen.
+The documentaries are part of ongoing fieldwork on insurance by Erik Bähre, Irene Moretti, Nikki Mulder, Tim van de Meerendonk and Nikkie Buskermolen.
 The research is part of the Moralising Misfortune project, principal investigator Erik Bähre, funded by the European Research Council (ERC) under the Horizon 2020 Research and Innovation Programme (Grant Agreement No. 682467).